 In 2011, with Louisville's teen unemployment rate at record levels, the federal program that provided summer jobs to young people disappeared.
 Facing the prospect of skyrocketing unemployment among the city's youth, newly-elected mayor Greg Fischer created SummerWorks.

-The Mayor's SummerWorks program is led by KentuckianaWorks, Greater Louisville's Workforce Development Board, in partnership with YouthBuild Louisville.
+SummerWorks is a 501(c)(3) organization led by KentuckianaWorks, the Louisville Region's Workforce Development Board, in partnership with YouthBuild Louisville.